KierranM/teamcity-awsrole-plugin/README.md

 `AWS_SESSION_TOKEN` environment variables for the build.

-Crucially, it sets the role session name to `%system.teamcity.buildType.id%_%system.build.number%` and the [external ID][external-id] to `%system.teamcity.buildType.id%`.
+Crucially, it sets the role session name to `%system.teamcity.buildType.id%_%system.build.number%` and the [external ID][external-id] to `%system.teamcity.buildType.id%` by default.
 The former means that CloudTrail logs will identify the build making API calls and the latter allows roles to be locked down to only allow specific projects to assume them.

+**SECURITY NOTE**: The role session name and external ID naming scheme can be overridden using the `awsrole.sessionName` and `awsrole.externalId` parameters respectively.
+To ensure that projects can not maliciously override these parameters, you can [enforce parameters][tc-enforce] using TeamCity.

 ## Download

 The compiled plugin ZIP can be downloaded from the [Releases][releases] tab.

 ## Notes

+* You can specify role [session tags][session-tags] using additional optional parameters of the form `param("awsrole.tags.projectId", "%teamcity.project.id%")`.
+  As per the linked AWS docs, this requires the assumed role's trust policy to allow `sts:TagSession`.

+* Both the default role session name and external ID naming schemes can be overridden using parameters `awsrole.sessionName` and `awsrole.externalId` respectively.

 * An IAM role session name has a maximum length of 64 characters.
 TeamCity project IDs can be up to 240 characters long.
 The role session name will be truncated